alvrogd/delta/README.md

 It is true that integer numbers could also be represented using the floating point data type.
 However, integer arithmetic is used whenever it is possible as floating point arithmetic is well known to have accuracy problems.

 Moreover, you must be careful when issuing division operations.
-Just as in the C language, a division between two interger numbers will not report any decimal digits:
+Just as in the C language, a division between two integer numbers will not report any decimal digits:

 ```
 >> 5 / 2